-Our mile-high Village of Sugar Mountain (elevation 5,236 ft) in the Blue Ridge Mountains of North Carolina is a four season resort town – and a natural place to go for social distancing.
-During the winter months, enjoy a winter wonderland of snow sports, fresh mountain air, cozy vacation rentals, and plenty of space to explore outdoors.
-So we are a natural for a “safecation” with family and friends during the social distancing times of the Covid-19 pandemic.
+Our mile-high Village of Sugar Mountain (elevation 5,300 ft) in the Blue Ridge Mountains of North Carolina is a four season vacationland – and a natural place to get away for social distancing.
+Enjoy an outdoors wonderland with winter and summer sports, fresh mountain air, cozy vacation rentals, fall colors and plenty of options to get away from crowds.

-- Ski & Snowboard: Explore the largest ski area and the largest vertical drop (1,200 feet) in the North Carolina Blue Ridge Mountains.
+- Ski & Snowboard: Each winter, explore the largest ski area and the largest vertical drop (1,200 feet) in the North Carolina Blue Ridge Mountains.
 Visit midweek for ski specials and smaller crowds.
-Plan ahead: Go to our Ski Resort Insiders Guide.
+Plan ahead: Go to our Ski Resort Guide.

 - Snow Tubing: Located across from the ski lodge, it’s easy fun for all ages!
 Read more.